 Repurchase rate is one metric that is often overlooked, especially by ecommerce stores.
 This metric does give a sense of customer loyalty to some extent, but in the shorter term when compared to overall customer retention rates.

-If interested in boosting your repurchase rate, consider taking these steps:
+If interested in boosting your repurchase rate, consider taking these steps and methodology:

 - Implement a referral or rewards program that incentivizes customers to come back to your site and share your company with their friends and family.

 - Make purchasing easy by gamifying it and removing any friction that may exist in the buying process.

 - Offer helpful product recommendations by upselling or cross-selling based on web tracking customer insights like webpages viewed and past purchases.

 - Share helpful communications that add value.
 If you sell products or services that can be purchased on a recurring or subscription basis, consider sending purchase reminder notifications.
 (It’s time to stock up on X product again!)

 Bringing it all together: How to leverage the power of these 5 metrics